 As much as we care for our tresses, it goes without saying that we’ve all made some mistakes along the way.
-Having a dedicated routine is key to ensuring your hair stays healthy, and there are a few everyday habits that are actually more hurtful than helpful.
-Ahead, seven common techniques that are destroying your hair—and that you should stop immediately.
+In fact, there are a few everyday habits (which we often don’t even realize we’re doing) that are actually more hurtful than helpful.
+Ahead, seven common faux pas that are destroying your hair—and that you should stop immediately.

 Extremely Hot Showers